Renalka/Disaster-Response-Pipeline/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+2. To go to app's directory, type `cd app`
-2. Run the following command in the app's directory to run your web app.
+   Run the following command in the app's directory to run your web app.
     `python run.py`

 3. Go to http://0.0.0.0:3001/

-## Results:
-The results are as follows :
+OR
+4. Open another terminal and type `env|grep WORK` to get your space id.

+5. Now open your browser window, type https://viewa7a4999b-3001.udacity-student-workspaces.com and replace the viewa7a4999b part with your spaceid.

+6. Press enter to open the web app in your browser.